shamilmamedov/shamilmamedov.github.io/_posts/2022-12-02-hello-world.md

 </p>

-The robotics community has shown significant interest in deformable object manipulation in recent years, with workshops hosted at ICRA and IROS in 2022.
+The robotics community has shown significant interest in deformable object manipulation in recent years, with workshops hosted at [ICRA](https://deformable-workshop.github.io/icra2022/) and [IROS](https://romado-workshop.github.io/ROMADO2022/) in 2022.
 Both model-based and model-free approaches rely on accurate simulators.
-The finite element method (FEM), a powerful tool from continuum mechanics, can be computationally expensive.
+The finite element method (FEM), a powerful tool from continuum mechanics, can be computationally expensive for control.
 The rigid finite element method (RFEM) is a simpler and faster approach that can leverage existing rigid-body dynamics tools.

 While not a new method, the RFEM — also known as the extended-flexible joint method or pseudo-rigid body method — remains a valuable modeling technique in robotics.
-This post explores its basic principles, limitations, and trade-offs, and provides a practical tutorial on simulating simple deformable linear object in Python using the Pinocchio library.
+This post explores its basic principles, limitations, and trade-offs, and provides a practical tutorial on simulating simple deformable linear object in Python using the [Pinocchio](https://stack-of-tasks.github.io/pinocchio/) library.

 Whether you're a seasoned researcher or new to the field, this post offers valuable insights and practical guidance on using the RFEM to model deformable linear objects.

 # Basics of the RFEM
-RFEM is a simple technique used to analyze deformable objects by breaking them down into smaller parts called rigid finite elements (rfes) and connecting them with spring-damping elements (sde).
+RFEM is a pretty straightforward way to study deformable objects by dividing them into smaller parts called rigid finite elements (rfes) and connecting them with spring-damping elements (sde).
 The technique uses generalised coordinates based on the elements' displacements to describe the position of the system.

-To help illustrate this concept, let's consider a simple example of a cylindrical rod attached to a motor, as shown in Figure 1.
-This system can be thought of as an elastic pendulum or a deformable linear object that is manipulated by a robot arm.
-Let's limit our discussion to only dominant bending flexibility and describe the displacements of each rfe relative to the preceding element.
+To make things clearer, let's consider a simple example of a cylindrical rod attached to a motor, as you an see in Figure 1.
+This setup can be thought of as an elastic pendulum or a deformable linear object that is manipulated by a robot arm.
+For now, we will only talk about dominant bending flexibility and describe the displacements of each rfe relative to the preceding element.

 <p style="align: left; text-align:center;">
     <img src="/assets/img/blog/RFEM_orig.png" alt width="50%"/>